RoanMertens/smart-pension-tech-test/README.md

 ## Tests

 **Steps:**
-1. Bundle to get the RSpec gem.
+1. Bundle to get the RSpec gem and the SimpleCov gem.
 2. Run RSpec.

+## Code coverage
+Coverage report generated for RSpec to /smart-pension-code-test/coverage.
+67 / 67 LOC (100.0%) covered.

 ## How to use?